AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/Fluids.md

     - Drain the top water pitcher into the non-attached pitcher (the one you used for filling).
     - Empty water back into the sinks.
     - Clean up any spills.
-    - Put back the different objects, the overflow can, and beaker.
+    - Put back the different objects, the overflow container, and beaker.
     - Close, **DO NOT SAVE**, the Capstone file you used today.
     - Don't leave a mess, leave it better than you found it, thank you.
     ```